renovatebot/renovate/website/docs/_posts/2017-07-26-dependency-pinning.md

 There are some dependencies that either (a) don't have the potential to break something in production, or (b) are fully tested by your tests.

 For example, it's essentially impossible for `eslint` to break anything in production.
 If your build/tests pass, then you are fine.
-Therefore you should consider enabling automerge for all lint packages so save yourself the pointless click.
+Therefore you should consider enabling automerge for all lint packages to save yourself the pointless click.
 In this case you maybe wake up to 5/10 of your overnight Pull Requests already merged by themself.

 Another example of a good candidate for automerging might be a database driver like `node-postgres` (`pg` on npm), if you have 100% test coverage of your API.
 In that case if the `pg` package has a minor or patch update and passes all tests then you may as well merge it automatically if you were not going to do a manual inspection anyway.